 MAASAI VOLUNTEER REQUIREMENTS

 Volunteers must be 18 years or older at the beginning of the program and have at least a high school education.
-Volunteers participating on the Medical Placement must have appropriate training and certification (to be presented to IVHQ partner staff on arrival in Kenya).
+All volunteers must provide a criminal background check to IVHQ partner staff on arrival in Kenya.
+Volunteers participating on the Medical Project must have appropriate training and certification to be presented to IVHQ partner staff in Kenya no later that 4 weeks prior to arrival.
 It is also necessary to have a good level of general fitness.
 Due to the remote nature of the Maasai villages, there is much walking between institutions such as schools and clinics and home stays.

 HOW MANY OTHER VOLUNTEERS WILL THERE BE?